 Every five years, the Department of Health and Human Services and the Department of Agriculture create dietary guidelines that reflect the latest evidence-based nutrition information.
 The 2015-2020 guidelines pushed for us to decrease the amount of added sugar in our diets.
-Excess sugar intake is associated with increased risk of diabetes, obesity and hypertriglyceridemia or a high level of a certain type of fat (triglycerides) in the blood.
+Excess sugar intake is associated with an increased risk of diabetes, obesity, and hypertriglyceridemia or a high level of a certain type of fat (triglycerides) in the blood.

 The guidelines recommend that women consume no more than 100 calories (six teaspoons or 25 grams) of added sugar a day.
 For men, it’s 150 calories (nine teaspoons or 36 grams).
 Again, that’s added sugar, which we can now determine with the new labels (See Welia Health blog post Nutrition labels updated to reflect current guidelines).

 “Naturally occurring sugars in apples or juice are paired with important nutrients that we need for good health,” says Danna Woods.
 “For example, an apple might have 15 grams of sugar, but it also has fiber and vitamin C. We’re concerned about sugars that are added to products for flavor and have no nutritional value, what we call empty calories.”
 (See Welia Health blog post An Apple a Day Keeps the Doctor Away)

 - Anhydrous dextrose